-I got a question from a client I’d done some strategy consulting for.
+I got this question from a client I’d done some strategy consulting for.

-And while you could technically use others' third-party curated content, for what you're trying to achieve, you need your own branded thought leadership content.
+And while you could technically use others' third-party curated content, you need your own branded thought leadership content for what you're trying to achieve.

 So you can intercept people early enough in their buyer's journey, when there's a chance to influence how they navigate the research and decision-making process while you educate and build trust.

-Have you considered what kind of content you're planning on using with your sales enablement campaigns?
+Have you considered what content you plan to use with your sales enablement campaigns?